Offa's Dyke - Monmouth to Chepstow (★★★☆☆)

 Devil's Pulpit looks out over Tintern Abbey, and the legend is that the devil created the pulpit to preach his evil ways to the monks below in the hope of converting them over to his side.

-To be honest, it feels like monks might not be the best audience to preach that particular message to, but it's a dramatic rock formation with a clear view of the countryside below.
+To be honest, it feels like monks might not be the best audience to preach that particular message to, but it's a dramatic rock formation, with a clear view of the countryside below.

 After passing the village of Broadrock, the path follows the edge of Wintour's Leap and skirts a quarry that is full of rock climbers out for the day.